 If you are searching for God as a non-Catholic, lapsed Catholic or practicing Catholic, these resources are provided to help you better understand our faith.
 Whether you’re looking for information about sacraments, the history of our beliefs, or the road to religious life, you can find it here.
 For the young and old, parents and single adults, the widowed and divorced… you can find answers and resources to guide you in your faith journey.

 The Catechism of the Catholic Church defines the sacraments as “efficacious signs of grace, instituted by Christ and entrusted to the Church, by which divine life is dispensed to us.
 The visible rites by which the sacraments are celebrated signify and make present the graces proper to each sacrament.
 They bear fruit in those who receive them with the required dispositions.”
 A sacrament is “an outward and visible sign of an inward and spiritual grace given unto us, ordained by Christ himself, as a means whereby we receive the same, and a pledge to assure us thereof”.

 The Catholic Church teach that the sacraments are seven.
 The Catholic Church understands the word “sacrament” as referring not only to the seven sacraments considered here, but also to Christ and the Church.

-for more information, click on the Sacrament above
+for more information, click on the Sacrament name

 The Bible is a canonical collection of texts sacred in Judaism and Christianity.